Types of College Fit

 Ask yourself:

-Are there academic support services, counseling, health services, or other support resources that meet your needs on campus?
+Are there academic support services, counseling, health services, or other support resources that meet my needs on campus?

-Is the college affiliated with a particular religion or belief system, and does this align with your own beliefs or preferences?
+Is the college affiliated with a particular religion or belief system, and does this align with my own beliefs or preferences?

-Ultimately, does the college feel like the right place on a personal level?
-Do you feel comfortable and welcome on campus?
+Ultimately, does the college feel like the right place for me on a personal level?
+Do I feel comfortable and welcome on campus?

 Career Fit